SoftwareHeritage/swh-fuse/docs/design.md

 Each entry is a symlink named as the branch name, URL encoded (to avoid problematic characters such as `/`, which becomes `%2F`).
 The symlink target points into `archive/` to the SWHID corresponding to the branch target.

+### `ori` nodes (origins)

+Origin nodes are represented on the file-system as directories with one entry for each origin visit.

+The visits directories are named after the visit date (`YYYY-MM-DD`, if multiple visits occur the same day only the first one is kept).
+Each visit directory contains a `meta.json` with associated metadata for the origin node, and potentially a `snapshot` symlink pointing to the visit's snapshot node.

 ## Caching